 This basic format is valid for most essays you will write in college, including long ones.

 Although many students assume an essay is written from beginning to end in one sitting, most well-written essays are built one section at a time, not necessarily in order, and over several sessions.

-Write the body of your essay first, before the introduction.
+Write the body of your essay first, before you write the introduction.

-The introductory paragraph has a very specific job: it attracts the reader’s interest, presents the thesis, and supplies any necessary background information.
-In a long paper, it might also preview major points.
+The introductory paragraph has a very specific job: it attracts the reader’s interest and presents the thesis.
+In a long paper, it can also supply any necessary background information or preview major points.